Collapsibility of CAT(0) spaces: Collapsibility and curvature bounded above

 We already mentioned the famous result obtained in 1939 by Whitehead:

 \begin{theorem}[Whitehead] Let $M$ be a (compact) manifold with boundary.
 If some PL triangulation of~$M$ is collapsible, then $M$ is a ball. \end{theorem}

-In this section, we want to focus on the case of non-PL triangulations.
-Let us introduce a convenient notation: \begin{compactitem}[$\circ$] \item by {$\CAT_d$} we denote the class of $d$-manifolds homeomorphic to intrinsic $\CAT(0)$ cube complexes; \item by {$\mathrm{COLL}_d$} we denote the $d$-manifolds that admit a collapsible triangulation; \item by {$\mathrm{CONT}_d$} we denote all contractible $d$-manifolds. \end{compactitem} Moreover, by \emph{PL singular set of $M$} we mean the subcomplex given by the faces of $M$ whose link is not homeomorphic to a PL sphere or a PL ball.
-Our main result is the following:
+Let us focus on non-PL triangulations.
+Let us introduce a convenient notation: \begin{compactitem}[$\bullet$] \item by {$\CAT_d$} we denote the class of $d$-manifolds homeomorphic to $\CAT(0)$ cube complexes; \item by {$\mathrm{COLL}_d$} we denote the $d$-manifolds that admit a collapsible triangulation; \item by {$\mathrm{CONT}_d$} we denote all contractible $d$-manifolds. \end{compactitem} Moreover, by \emph{PL singular set of $M$} we mean the subcomplex given by the faces of $M$ whose link is not homeomorphic to a PL sphere or a PL ball.

 \begin{theorem} For each $d \ge 5$ one has

 whereas for $d=4$ one has

 In particular, when $d \ge 5$ not all collapsible manifolds are balls. \end{theorem}